themysticsavages/sulphurous/README.md

   - A consistent and built-in dark mode
   - Gist creation: create small snippets of Scratch code for the world to see (i guess)
   - Easy-to-use API for downloading projects, your backpack, and more
+  - Export your project scripts as scratchblocks (EXPERIMENTAL)
   - The archive: store old Scratch projects for the future in case they change
   - 100% reliable and secure (won't steal your passwords!)
   - Project information embeds